almondheil/csc213-give-take/README.md

 In my project proposal, I specified these three areas:

-1. Inter-Process Communication
+1. Inter-Process Communication / Networks and Distributed Systems

-	Meant as a catch-all for whatever kind of inter-process communication I ended up using.
+	This category was meant as a catch-all for whatever kind of inter-process communication I ended up using.
 In retrospect this project leverages network communication rather than any other methods in order to be able to work between multiple computers, but this was not obvious at the time.